typicode/xv/README.md

 [![Node.js CI](https://github.com/typicode/xv/actions/workflows/node.js.yml/badge.svg)](https://github.com/typicode/xv/actions/workflows/node.js.yml)

 Setting up and maintaining a test framework can sometimes be complex and time consuming.
-I've created `xv` to be a __low maintainance, easy to setup and use test runner__.
+I've created `xv` to be a test runner that is __low maintainance, easy to setup and use__.

 `xv` is great for small and medium projects.